AndrewDongminYoo/docs-trunk-io-ko/merge/parallel-mode.md

----
-description: Merge can be configured in single or parallel mode depending on your needs.
-layout:
-  title:
-    visible: true
-  description:
-    visible: true
-  tableOfContents:
-    visible: true
-  outline:
-    visible: true
-  pagination:
-    visible: true
----

 # Parallel Mode

+Merge can be configured in single or parallel mode depending on your needs.

 ## Single / Parallel Mode